romeomihalovics/wob.city/README.md

 In the city, you will find foods.
 Foods are segregated to 4 categories, meat, dairy, grain, vegetables.
 Every food has details about itself, which are [by default smth/100g], protein, carbohydrate, fat.
 You can calculate the calories in a specific food with these details [by default /100g, but you could set it to what ever amount you like], or list all of them.

+You can start natural disasters like volcanic eruptions, tornado, flooding in the cities, and some of them will kill more people, some of them will even have a continuation, like an aftershock for an earthquake that will kill even more people.

 ... more stuff to come soon